 Information for Candidates

 A candidate is a person running to be a Member of Provincial Parliament, who has been issued a Certificate of Nomination from the Chief Electoral Officer during the standing nomination (s.
-27.2) period, or from the returning officer (s.
+27.2) period, or from the Returning Officer (s.
 27.1) prior to the close of nominations.

 Eligible candidates will need to: